GreyRook/code-with-style/docs/python/index.md

   * the data is not valid indefinitely
   * the TTL is max.
 7 days
   * it is only logged on debug level

+# Preferable ways

+There are often multiple options to get things working.
+In some cases, one option is preferred over another.
+This list is to be continued.

+* prefer `isinstance(foo, int)` over `type(foo) == int`
+  * Rationale: Using `isinstance` matches all classes inheriting from the expected type.
+Using `type` returns the class type of an object, which can lead to unexpected results when subclasses or superclasses are passed.